pfrazee/infocivics/index.md

 Cryptographic property forms the basis for the architectural rights to publishing, identity, permissioning, and configuration.

  - **Publishing**: Any user can publish a site, app, or dataset by allocating a cryptographic URL and sharing it.
- - **Identity**: A cryptographic URL is not attached to any service, and so users' identities are self-sovereign.
+ - **Identity**: A cryptographic URL is not attached to any service, and so users' identities are sovereign.
  - **Permissioning**: Peer-to-peer networks can support user-to-user transfer, access controls, and end-to-end encryption, therefore enabling users to exclude third-party services from the content.
  - **Configuration**: As control of the signing keys and data live on the user devices, users can freely move their data between applications.